PSUmodeling/Cycles/docs/index.md

 The model can simulate a wide range of agricultural management practices such as tillage, organic and inorganic nutrient additions, annual and perennial crops, crop harvests as grain or forages, polycultures and relay cropping, grazing, and irrigation.
 Crop growth is represented with a generalizable framework such that a nearly limitless variety of agricultural crop species can be specified by the user.

-Cycles is written in C.
+Cycles is written in C and the source code is released from the [Cycles GitHub repository](https://github.com/PSUmodeling/Cycles).
-The release page contains compiled executables for different operating system.
+The [release page](https://github.com/PSUmodeling/Cycles/releases) contains compiled executables for different operating systems.
 Text-based input files that specify the simulation control parameters, a soil profile description, crop descriptions, the sequence of management operations, and weather drive each user-defined simulation.
 An optional re-initialization file can be used to reset model variables to desired values as described in the re-initialization file.
 Outputs for various pools and fluxes in the agro-ecosystem are written to tab-delimited text files that can be opened by most spreadsheet programs.